What is phone photography?

 In this live you’ll learn how to fix the most common phone photography mistakes:

 Figure out your actual native camera and then decide if you want a new one.
-Biggest advantage with phone photography is the ability to add new apps and with that new features for your camera.
-Personally I will always recommend Lightroom (Android/apple).
+The best iphone camera app 2020 is Lightroom Personally I will always recommend Lightroom (Android/apple).
 Not only because it has a very good built-in pro camera, that allows you to manually control your camera settings.
 It also allows you to get used to editing them on the go.
 Giving you more time to do other things and yes you can sit in the park and take a decent photo of your child and be able to edit it or while they play photography should not be something you make time for it should be something that is incorporated into your daily life allowing you to catch those precious moments on the go.

 Must have Mobile Photography Accessories

 Check out my gear post to see exactly which ones are the best for you.